-A symbolic representation of the composition of a molecule.
+A chemical formula is a symbolic representation of the composition of a molecule.

 The empirical formula shows merely the proportions of the atoms in the molecule, as found by chemical analysis, e.g., water H2), acetic acid CH2O.
 (The subscripts indicate the number of each atom if more than one.)